udecode/plate/.changeset/wicked-islands-grab.md

 "@udecode/plate-indent-list": patch
 ---

-Set the checkbox state to false when insertbreak.
+Fix: clicking the checkbox removing the focus